Saints lose on the road 20-10 to the Pittsburgh Steelers

 PITTSBURGH, Pa. - The New Orleans Saints lost another tough game on the road to the Pittsburgh Steelers, 20-10.
 The Saints now fall to 3-7 on the season and last place in the NFC South.

-The Steelers drew first blood off a George Pickens 1-yard TD run with 5:06 in the first quarter, making it a 7-0 game.
+The Steelers drew first blood off a George Pickens 1-yard touch down run with 5:06 in the first quarter, making it a 7-0 game.
 From there it would be a defensive struggle for both teams as both defenses would force a series of punts.
-Pittsburgh would eventually go on to take a two possession lead after a 33-yard Matthew Wright FG early in the 2nd quarter.
+Pittsburgh would eventually go on to take a two possession lead after a 33-yard Matthew Wright field goal early in the 2nd quarter.

 The Saints finally got on the board with a couple of late 2nd quarter scoring drives which included a 44-yard Wil Lutz FG and a 15-yard TD pass to Juwan Johnson to close out the half 10-10.